OwenDiBacco/Convert-Youtube-URL-to-Transcript/README.md

    c). select the Google Cloud Console project you would like this key associated with<br>
    d). then select 'create api key in existing project'<br>
    e). copy this key now; this is the only time you'll be able to access it<br>
    d). create a file named '.env,' declare a variable named 'API_KEY' and store your API key value here.
-This creates an environemnt variable named 'API KEY'<br>
+This creates an environement variable named 'API KEY'<br>

+4. Obtain poToken and visitorData (2/20/2025 Bot Detection Bypass Solution)

+A Proof-of-Origin Token, or a PO Token, is a token required by YouTube, that acts as an identifier and is to be passed along with a request in conjunction with the visitor data, which allows authorization for guest users.

+  a).
+Go into an incognito / guest tab in your web provider<br>
+  b).
+Click this YouTube Embedded link: https://www.youtube.com/embed/aqz-KE-bpKQ<br>
+  c).
+Filter by: v1/player<br>
+  d).
+Click the video and check the network tab<br>
+  e).
+In the request payload, find the Po Token at the poToken key<br>
+        This key will be located under the serviceIntegrityDimensions element<br>
+  f).
+Find the visitorData key and save the value<br>
+        This will be located under: context => tvAppInfo<br>
+  g).
+When the application is first run, you will be prompted to enter both these keys<br>
+        Note: you will only be prompted to enter this information once<br>

 ## Running-The-Application